Bulk Purchasing, Market Stall, blog, Market Nosh, The BEST RESOURCE for starting a Market Stall

 Convenience

 Everyone needs to make a profit on what they sell, or else there is no point being in business and you wouldn’t have a roof over your head or food on your table.
-The ‘middleman’ is creating a stop gap between producer and customer.
-Therefore it is reasonable for someone to want to ask for some profit on what they have in bulk.
+The ‘middlemen’ create the stopgap between producer and customer.
+That is the service ‘fee’ they are charging.

 How you arrive at a figure both you and the ‘middleman’ are happy with, will depend on the effort that has gone into the transaction.
 Don’t neglect the fact you can buy wholesale today and sell the product today!
 That is speed.
 The wholesaler, on the other hand, may have made arrangements many months before to have the products today for you to purchase so consider the effort, storage and planning cost involved.